lcyrillo/SWAPI_example/README.md

 ## Contexto

-Exemplo de request para uma API de terceiro utilizando Angular

-Nesse exemplo estamos usando a API do Star Wars (swapi).
-A documentação encontra-se no site https://swapi.dev/
+How to use request data from a third-part API.
+For this tutorial i'm using the StarWars API -> https://swapi.dev/

-## Versões utilizadas
+## Version

 Angular CLI: 13.1.2
 Node: 16.13.1